Jess-De-Savage/Hello-World-/README.md

 ### From some great minds:

-''Beware he who would deny you access to information, for in his heart he dreams himself your your master. --Pravin Lal''
+``"Beware he who would deny you access to information, for in his heart he dreams himself your your master." --Pravin Lal``

-"Hearts are the strongest when they beat in response to noble ideas." --Ralph Bunche
+``"Hearts are the strongest when they beat in response to noble ideas." --Ralph Bunche``

-"Freedom lies in being bold." --Robert Frost
+``"Freedom lies in being bold." --Robert Frost``